Mold Removal & Remediation

 Properly performing mold removal and remediation must be done someone that is highly trained.
 Containment and air control, with the ability to eliminate loose particulate from entering in other rooms, or entering your central air / heat system, is the difference from keeping your entire home safe, or cross contaminating the structure and making the issue worse.

 A visual inspection determines if advanced mold tests are required.
-Mold must have moisture to grow so first step is determining if there is a current water leak, or if areas are still wet and need to be dried to prevent mold growth.
+Mold must have moisture to grow therefore the first step is determining if there is a current water leak, or if areas that are still wet and need to be dried to prevent mold growth.
 A site evaluation will be needed.

-If mold is caught early you can prevent further damage but action needs to be taken quickly to mitigation the situation.
-Our certified techs will go to work quickly to clean up the affected areas and work to keep the mold spores from becoming airborne.
+If mold is caught early you can prevent further damage, but action needs to be taken quickly to mitigation the situation.
+Our certified technicians will go will work quickly to clean up the affected areas and work to keep the mold spores from becoming airborne.

-Mold remediation is removing the materials that have been damaged by mold and need to be replaced.
-Most often this can be carpet, padding, wood flooring, drywall or cabinets.
+Mold remediation means we will be removing all materials that have been damaged by mold and need to be replaced.
+Most often this can be carpet, padding, baseboards, wood flooring, drywall or cabinets.
 Our goal is to restore your home to pre-loss condition as quickly as possible.

-We provide independent, third party documented Mold Clearance Testing, also known as a Post Remediation Verification (PRV) at the end of every job.
-This step gives you peace of mind and ensures the mold removal was successful and complete.
+We provide independent, third party documented Mold Clearance Testing, also known as a Post Remediation Verification (PRV) or final mold inspection at the end of every job.
+This step gives you peace of mind and ensures the mold removal was successful and is complete.

 Schedule an Estimate

 The only effective way to treat mold is through source removal.
 We will provide a mold assessment, documenting the areas affected along with a complete remediation plan outlining the scope of work to be performed with costs.